ysz7/LIMA/README.md

 # LIMA — Long-term Intelligence Memory for Agents

-LIMA is the memory system for created for Agent Smith.
+LIMA is the memory system for AI Agents.
 It replaces full conversation history replay with a smart fact store that loads only what's relevant to the current message.

 ## The problem